 As a final test of the wavelength solution, we also observed radial velocity standard stars.
 The radial velocities of these stars are known precisely \citep{Nidever2002}, so we can compare wavelength solution in a similar way to the known zero-redshift wavelength of skylines.
 Figure~\ref{fig:WiFeSRVres} shows the redshift difference of each observation of a radial velocity standard (some observations are of the same star on different nights), split by resolution mode.
 As expected, $R=7000$ is much more precise, with an undetectable redshift bias, whereas $R=3000$ has an offset of $5\tten{-5}$.
 Both sets have $<10$ observations so it is hard to conclude if there is any meaningful correction that needs to be made to the redshifts we obtain for other targets.
 Both sets are also skewed by a large outlier.
 When we investigated the outlier, we found that the arc lamp frame used to calibrate the spectrum notably influenced the redshift and that the observation $\sim$0.5 hours after astronomical twilight differed in measured redshift by 7\tten{-5} from the observation $\sim$ 2.5 hours after twilight.
 These two effects are seemingly unrelated, however, so this is an interesting example of how observing conditions may have unaccounted effects on redshifts.

-All the radial velocity standards we chose were spectral type G or K, so we also tested how the stellar template used while redshifting affected the redshift, regardless of the actual spectral type.
-Thus we redshifted each star with both a G and a K-star template in Marz.
+All the radial velocity standards we chose were spectral type G or K, so we also tested how the stellar template used affected the redshift, regardless of the actual spectral type.
+Thus we measured the redshift of each star with both a G and a K-star template in Marz.
 Figure~\ref{fig:WiFeSRVtemplate} shows the difference in redshift offset when each template was used.
 Note that we now make no distinction between resolution, and the G template histogram is exactly the combined distribution of Figure~\ref{fig:WiFeSRVres}.
 Interestingly, the K-star template resulted in moderately biased redshifts, by $+7\tten{-5}$, even if the star was itself K-type.